 Competing firms are separated into five categories: Large firms (> 40 employees), Medium firms (21 – 40 employees), Small firms (3 – 20 employees), Sole practitioners (1 – 2 employees) and Legal Organizations.

-If you wish to register for the competition, please click the Register Now link above.
+If you still wish to register your firm or legal organization for the competition, please contact us using the form at the bottom of the page.
 If you wish to donate without registering your law firm or legal organization, go to our Donate page.